 A luthier made instrument is all about attention to detail right from the start, through every stage of the build..
 For example, feel inside the soundhole of a cheaper factory made instrument - are the braces finished off neatly and smooth to the touch?
 Have they been scalloped out such that the top is tuned and resonates nicely as a soundboard?
 To me, beauty comes from the inside, and the quality of the finish to the inside of the soundbox matters as much as the appearence of the outside.
 No luthier I have ever met would disagree.
 Another factor is the effort put into the set-up and playability - most new instruments I have seen/played are far from perfect in this respect!
 My instruments are set up for the best possible playability which can then be adapted to the style of playing (big chords, fingerpicking, solo work high up the fret board etc).

 The overall cost depends on materials used, hardware and level of ornamentation (inlays, purfling etc) but great instruments can be built at a surprisingly reasonable cost - come and discuss your dream instrument and budget and we’ll see what we can do!
-I ask for a non-refundable deposit of £300 to cover initial procurement and design costs to commence the build.
+I ask for a non-refundable deposit to cover initial procurement and design costs to commence the build.
 You will be kept updated throughout the build with a photo blog of work in progress.
-The waiting list is currently around three months.
+The waiting list is currently around six months.
 A new instrument takes time to play in and any follow up set-ups and adjustments are offered free of charge, along with a lifetime guarantee to the first owner, which covers faulty materials and workmanship. |

 |